rometools/rome-docs/docs/index.md

   format.
 If I need them, lets me access optional metadata expressed in extensions accepted by various formats (RSS 1.0 modules, other namespaces in Atom).
-- **E**xtensible: It needs to define a simple pluggable architecture to provide support for future extensions of the formats.
+- **E**xtensible: it needs to define a simple pluggable architecture to provide support for future extensions of the formats.

 We set out to create this library in the same spirit as the